cdaein/ssam/docs/modes.md

 ## `webgl` and `webgl2`

 The `webgl` mode is for 3d or shader sketches.
 You will most likely use it to integrate with 3d libraries such as Three.js or OGL.
-It give you `gl` prop, which is `WebGLRenderingContext` or `WebGL2RenderingContext` object.
-Note that now you don't have access to `context` prop.
+It gives you the `gl` prop, which is `WebGLRenderingContext` or `WebGL2RenderingContext` object.
+Note that now you use `gl` instead of the `context` prop.

 ```js
 const sketch = ({ wrap, gl }) => {